This page belongs to: STEM Equity Monitor

 About the data

-They examined the study participation of 140,000 undergraduates aged under 25 in 2012.
+They analysed the study participation of 140,000 undergraduates aged under 25 in 2012.
 Only undergraduates who started higher education study for the first time in 2012 were included.
 This allowed a comparison of qualification outcomes for STEM students with other fields of study over the 5 years from 2012 to 2016.

 • 2011 higher education data